FOLFIRINOX

 How is FOLFIRINOX given?

 You will have your chemotherapy at the hospital as an outpatient.
-This means that you will go into hospital for treatment, but you won’t need to stay overnight.
+This means you will go into hospital for treatment, but you will not need to stay overnight.

-The FOLFIRINOX drugs are given as an injection or infusion into a vein.
+The FOLFIRINOX drugs are given as an infusion into a vein.
 You may hear an infusion called a ‘drip’.
-You will have the infusion through a cannula, or through a central line – such as a PICC line or a portacath.
-The line will be flushed out between each different drug.
+You will have the infusion through a central line such as a PICC line or a portacath.
+Read more about central lines, including a diagram of what’s involved.

 Each chemotherapy team may give FOLFIRINOX slightly differently.
-For example, you may have oxaliplatin and folinic acid one after the other, or you may have them at the same time.
 Speak to your chemotherapy team about how you will be given FOLFIRINOX.

 How is chemotherapy given?